Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Method

 \textbf{Level 1 } The likelihood of the $Y(\mathbf{s},t)$ process:

 where $\tau(\mathbf{s})$ is the changepoint at location $\bs$, $\mu_1(\mathbf{s},t)$ and $\mu_2(\mathbf{s},t)$ are the mean functions before and after changepoint, $U(\mathbf{s},t)$ is a zero mean space-time correlated error process, and $\epsilon_1 \iidsim N(0,\sigma_1^2)$ and $ \epsilon_2 \iidsim N(0,\sigma_2^2)$ are the before and after changepoint measurement errors.
-When $\tau(\mathbf{s}) = M$, it indicates the absence of changepoint at $\bs$ as the entire process is governed by a single model.
-To keep our model parsimonious and avoid potential identifiablity issue, we assume a common spatiotemporal process $U(s,t)$ for both before and after changepoint.
+When $\tau(\mathbf{s}) = M$, it indicates the absence of changepoint at location $\bs$ as the entire process is governed by a single model.
+To keep our model parsimonious and avoid potential identifiability issues, we assume a common spatiotemporal process $U(s,t)$ both before and after changepoint.
 This ensures that all changes will be attributed to mean and/or variance of measurement errors.
-This assumption also allows us to take advantage of the space-time separablility of the covariance structure to facilitate the computation for spatiotemporal data.
-While \cite{majumdar2005spatio} allows for a change in the covariance structure by modeling the pre-changepoint error process as $U(\bs,t)+V(\bs,t)$ and the post-changepoint error process as $U(\bs,t)+W(\bs,t)$, their model assumes $\tau(\bs)$ as well as $\mu(\bs,t)$ to be a constant as a sacrifice to reduce the identifiability risk.
-Since the primary interest for our data is to identify the spatially varying changepoints while respecting the spatio-temporally varying mean, we opt for a model that provides this flexibility.
+This assumption also allows us to take advantage of the possible space-time separable covariance structure to facilitate the computation for spatiotemporal data.
+While \cite{majumdar2005spatio} allows for a change in the covariance structure by modeling the pre-changepoint error process as $U(\bs,t)+V(\bs,t)$ and the post-changepoint error process as $U(\bs,t)+W(\bs,t)$, their model assumes $\tau(\bs)$ as well as $\mu(\bs,t)$ to be constant as a sacrifice to ensure identifiability.
+Since the primary interest for our data is to identify the spatially-varying changepoints while respecting the spatiotemporally-varying mean, we opt for a model that offers this flexibility.

-As mentioned in Section \ref{sec:data}, the data after preprocessing can be assumed to have constant mean prior to the changepoint and a linear trend in time after changepoint.
-We also observed from Figure \ref{fig:heatmap_eda} that the change amount not only varies spatially but also tends to be clustered in space.
-To account for these features, we model the pre and post-changepoint mean processes as
+As mentioned in Section \ref{sec:data}, the data after preprocessing can be assumed to have a constant mean prior to the changepoint.
+Based on Figure \ref{fig:raw_data}(a), we assume a linear trend in time after changepoint.
+We also observe from Figure \ref{fig:heatmap_eda} that the change amount not only varies spatially but also tends to be clustered in space.
+To account for these features, we model the pre and post-changepoint mean processes, $\mu_1$ and $\mu_2$ respectively, as